 Seeing the grief and need to provide a vehicle for prayerful support to the broad base of people involved in the space effort, John’s wife, Helen, suggested he form a group to pray for the program like the small group of NASA wives she hosted in La Porte, TX.
 The larger group, however, would enfold hundreds of thousands of employees and offer a powerful prayer base for the safety, skill, and protection of the astronauts, as well as the skill, foresight, and ingenuity of NASA employees who supported them.

 Thus, the Apollo Prayer League was born.
 In 1968, prior to the launch of Apollo 7, a small group of NASA employees banded together to form the Apollo Prayer League (APL).
 Bylaws were drawn up and a board of directors formed consisting of Harold Hill, Rev John Stout, and Rev Byron Price.
 Harold Hill was a NASA employee charged with preparation of the command module and decontamination of the module after its return from space.
 Rev Byron Price was a Presbyterian minister who attended the seminary with Stout and later named as Secretary of the league.
 Reverend Stout was elected as its director.
 All three board members were affiliated with Faith Presbyterian church in nearby Pasadena, TX.
 Hill was an elder in the church, Price was the church pastor, and Stout was a substitute pastor.
-It was licensed as a 501(C)3 nonprofit organization operating under the auspices of Price’s Faith Presbyterian Church in Pasadena, TX
+APL was a nonprofit organization operating under the auspices of Price’s Faith Presbyterian Church in Pasadena, TX

 The only criteria for membership was the belief in the power of prayer, regardless of denomination.
 The group was perpetuated by a uniquely American enterprise whereby each member would select five other members who believed in the power of prayer, who would then in turn select five others, and so on.
 Before long, Apollo Prayer League members were popping up at NASA locations, ships, and remote tracking stations around the world.